 Even with a protective layer of hair, this can happen to your scalp.
 But it’s important to remember that the symptoms in this case are not necessarily a sign of dandruff.

 The dry flakes you see in this case are temporary – your scalp has been damaged, and this is part of its attempts to heal itself.

 To treat your scalp discomfort, take a cool shower.
-Over-the-counter pain medications, like aspirin, or topical analgesics may also provide some relief.
 A moisturising lotion or aloe vera gel applied gently to the scalp can also help.

 To avoid this leading to product build-up on your scalp, you’ll need to wash your hair on a more regular basis while you follow this treatment.

 If you’re prone to dandruff, it’s a good idea to keep using your dandruff shampoo while you’re dealing with a sunburn.
 That’s because sunburnt skin is weaker and more vulnerable to dandruff-causing irritants.
 So, if you’re using Head & Shoulders, sunburn is no reason to stop.